Programs of Study

 Program Summary:

 The Respiratory Care Associate in Applied Science (AAS) degree at SUNY Sullivan is obtained through a rigorous 2-year curriculum.
-The program is currently accredited by the Commission on Accreditation for Respiratory Care (CoARC) with a continuing accreditation.
-Qualified students admitted to the respiratory care program will complete the profession didactic, laboratory and clinical courses intended to train students to work as a respiratory therapy technician or a respiratory therapist in a broad range of health care settings, such as doctors’ offices, out-patient clinics, rehabilitation centers, diagnostics labs, patients’ homes, and all specialized areas of hospital care, including intensive/critical care, neonatal and pediatric intensive care, emergency services, respiratory care, pulmonary function labs, sleep medicine and basic floor therapy.
+The program is currently accredited by the Commission on Accreditation for Respiratory Care (CoARC) (coarc.com) with a provisional accreditation.
+Qualified students admitted to the respiratory care program will complete the didactic, laboratory and clinical courses intended to train students to work as a Respiratory Therapist in a broad range of health care settings, such as doctors’ offices, out-patient clinics, rehabilitation centers, diagnostics labs, patients’ homes, and all specialized areas of hospital care, including intensive/critical care, neonatal and pediatric intensive care, emergency services, respiratory care, pulmonary function labs, sleep medicine and basic floor therapy.

-For more information on NYS Respiratory Therapy license requirements, please visit the New York State Education Department website.
+For more information on NYS Respiratory Therapy license requirements, please visit the New York State Education Department website at: op.nysed.gov/prof/rt/rtlic.

 Phone: (817) 283-2835 / Fax: (817) 354-8519